Table of Contents

-Green Room Burgers and Beer brings you a local, handcrafted beer, the right way.
-Green Room Brewing Co. prides themselves on only using the freshest ingredients, the result being one of Kansas City’s most beloved breweries where you can also enjoy top-flight food to go along with your ale!
+Green Room Burgers and Beer brings you a local, handcrafted beer the right way.
+Green Room Brewing Co. prides itself on only using the freshest ingredients, the result being one of Kansas City’s most beloved breweries where you can also enjoy top-flight food to go along with your ale!

 Beer to try: It’s just about impossible to find a bad brew with Boulevard, but by far, their most nationally recognized American Saison Ale is Tank 7.
 Tank 7 begins with a surge of fruity aromatics and grapefruit and ends with a beautiful hoppy but favorable finish.